How I found a new way to Learn Chinese Online — Natural, Creative, Bilingual

 The Dim Sum Warriors Club has really helped Isaac enhance his drawing.
 Now he is able to combine different actions with different ideas.

-Jacqueline: Isaac will use the App for voice practice.
-He is always very happy if he can get 3 hearts.
+Jacqueline: Isaac is always very happy if he can get 3 hearts.
 He jumps for joy!
 It really encourages him to dare to speak up.
 The hearts encourage him to try again.
 The app is very good; like the games where he has to search for the words.
 He may not know the words yet, but it forces him to identify and look for the words.

 I can see how important it is for him to be able to relate to what he’s reading.
 Only when he is able to relate can he expand his reading.